MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 • Entire agreement

-Such clauses are rarely included in Japanese contracts.
+Clauses of this kind are rarely found in standard Japanese contracts.

 English-language contracts not only differ in language but also contain many elements that are different from Japanese contracts.
 It is essential to thoroughly review them before signing.